2023 Solar Incentives Guide for Little Rock, IL - Tax Credits & Rebates

 4. between the dates specified by a particular incentive.

-Specific incentives, including those run by the Illinois government or by your county/municipality, sometimes have additional qualifications.
-Get in touch with your local Little Rock solar installer to learn more about what incentives your project may qualify for.
+Specific incentives, including those run by the Illinois government or by your county/municipality, may have additional qualifications.
+Talk to your local Little Rock solar installer to learn more about what incentives your project will qualify for.

-How much will solar panels save me annually on my electric bill in Little Rock?
+How much can I save on my electric bill annually if I install solar panels on my house in Little Rock?

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.